Feel free to contact us if you have any additional questions or concerns.

 At Mesquite Specialty Hospital, we are passionate about patient care.
 We consider it a privilege to be able to provide services to patients and their families throughout Dallas/Ft.
 Worth, Kaufman and Hunt counties.
 We are committed to providing the highest level of care available, and never take our responsibility to our patients for granted.

 We strive to create healing and nurturing environments for our patients that not only meet their medical needs, but address their emotional and social needs as well.
 We believe that this comprehensive approach helps our patients recover more fully.

 Our hospital is recognized nationally for our respiratory services, meeting stringent guidelines that put us in the top 15 percent of hospitals nationwide.

 We consider it privilege to be able to offer high-level care and are honored to be a vital part of Mesquite and the surrounding communities that we serve.

-Mesquite Specialty Hospital has been providing long-term acute care and critical care services to our patients since 2006.
+Mesquite Specialty Hospital has been providing critical care services to our patients since 2006.

 Every year, we treat hundreds of patients who are recovering from serious injuries or illnesses.